andronsay/yt/README.md

 Installation
 ---
 You can install yt.exe to any location convenient for you, however, for a quick launch from the command line, it is recommended to copy it to the system folder (C:\Windows\System32\).
+The application has been tested on Windows 7 (x32-x64) and Windows 10 (x32-x64).

 Using the app
 ---